gdtu-0/osm_data_pet_project/README.md

 ## Making changes

+Dagser-related code is located at `dagster/osm_data/` directory.
+If you make any change to source code, go to 'Deployment' tab and click 'Reload all'.
+No restart required.

 # dbt

 This project has no sepatare dbt service, it uses `dagster-dbt` module instead.
 All dbt models are exposed as dagster Assets.
 You can find them in 'Assets' tab in dagster UI.
 For better visualization click 'View global asset lineage'.

+## Running models

 Dagster also handles dbt orchestration.
 You can build dbt models and run tests by selecting an Asset and clicking 'Materiallize selected'.
 To build all models use 'Materiallize all' or run `run_dbt_modles` job.

+## Making changes

 Source code for dbt models is located at `dbt/` directory.
 You can make changes in models and import them into Dagster.
 On Assets tab click 'Reload definitions'.
 No restart required.